lifeonearth718/payoucard-doc/API-EN.md

 Please set the callback notification address in the merchant basic information in the merchant backend system.
 All callback notifications share this URL, and use notifyType to distinguish different notification contents

+When the transaction has a final result, the development platform will send a transaction notification to the merchant through the webhook configuration.
+When the acceptance is unsuccessful or the sending fails, the transaction will be sent 6 more times with time intervals of 1m, 5m, 20m, 1h, 12h, and 24h.

 ### Callback notification type

 | notifyType | business | meaning |